lis05/Brua2/README.md

 ### `(*A)`
 - `*A` is treated as zero or more instructions
-- The resutl of execution is not a value
+- The result of execution is not a value

 Creates a block of code